cmanda/axway-b2b-plugins/b2b-azure-plugin/README.md

 * Bounce Trading Engine on all cluster nodes
 * Source can be viewed ![here](b2b-azure-plugin)
   * If you are building on your local laptop, add a lib folder to the project and include ```interchange-server.jar``` and other dependencies.
 Refer gradle build script for more details
-* The plugin is not tested, and is built as an exercise.
+* The plugin is tested minimally, and is built as an exercise.
 Please use it with proper discretion.
-Feel free to submit a pull request.
+Feel free to submit a pull request for any issues/bug fixes/suggestions.

 ### Sample screenshots